gSchool/ada-1-intro-to-ruby/04-oop/classes-worksheet.md

 Complete this exercise in your text editor, not in learn.
 This should be a good time to get more familiar with editing code outside of a browser.

+You are intended to code-along with this worksheet in your own editor step-by-step.

 ## Superhero

 Define a class that represents the state and behavior of a superhero, named `Superhero` by following these steps.